ishita-sawhney/CC_Labfile/README.md

 # Exp3: Immediate Left Recursion
 This program removes immediate left recursion if present in the production rules entered by the user

+# Exp4: Left factoring
+This program removes left factoring if present in the production rules entered by the user.
+This code doesn't work if the grammar is ambiguous and multiple levels of left factoring.